Spaceman (Babylon Zoo song): Reception and legacy

 Contemporary reception was generally favourable.
-Chuck Eddy at Entertainment Weekly described the song's "futuristic kitsch" as "both funny and seductive."
+The NMEs Roger Morton made it Single of the Week; Chuck Eddy at Entertainment Weekly described the song's "futuristic kitsch" as "both funny and seductive."
 Music & Media said it's "basically a good pop tune whose hooks grab you by the throat."
-Music Week gave it four out of five, adding that "the energetic and distinctive guitar rock of Spaceman is featured on the new Levis ad, so expect big sales."
+Music Week gave it a score of four out of five, adding that "the energetic and distinctive guitar rock of Spaceman is featured on the new Levis ad, so expect big sales."
 Reviewing The Boy with the X-Ray Eyes in Select, Ian Harrison described the song as a "bin-lid dancey metal effort with a weakness for vintage Bowie-isms (done like Bauhaus with synths) and a suspected humour deficiency".
 Also Helen Lamont of Smash Hits rated the song four out of five.
 She noted: "The intro sounds just like the ad – all high pitched and squeaky – but then everything takes a turn for the serious.
 Fear not, though – it is still good – but in a charming slit-your-wrists, top-of-the-rock charts kind of way."
 David Sinclair of The Times wrote: "A heavily synthesised rocker, with an oddly lurching, varispeed intro, Spaceman is rich in futuristic imagery, with echoes of David Bowie and Gary Numan that extend well beyond its title...
 With its bright, icy appeal and a moody undercurrent, it sounds as if it should wear well.
 Like the jeans."